Kemp’s Test

 What is the Kemp’s Test?

-The Kemp’s Test (also known as Kemp’s Sign) is a physical examination technique often performed on patients complaining about back pain.
-This technique is a provocation test, which means it will attempt to elicit the same pain that the patient feels so that professionals can locate where the pain is coming from and determine if it’s a type of pain in one location (localized pain) or if it spreads out (radiating pain).
+Kemp's Test (known as Kemp's Sign) is an orthopedic test often performed on patients complaining about back pain.
+This technique is a provocation test, which means it will attempt to elicit the same pain that the patient feels so that professionals can locate where the pain is coming from and determine if it's a type of pain in one location (localized pain) or if it spreads out (radiating pain).
+It focuses on the cervical spine and lumbar spine, as well as relevant spine and extension rotations.

 How to perform the Kemp’s Test

-There are two ways to perform the Kemp’s Test.
-You can perform it while the patient is standing or seated.
-Whether you do so while their standing or seated is entirely up to you, though it is best to consider what is more comfortable for your patient.
-If you opt for the seated method, just make sure there is a comfy chair for the patient.
+There are two ways to perform the Kemp's Test: standing or sitting.
+Whether you do so while they are standing or seated is entirely up to you, though it is best to consider what is more comfortable for your patient.
+If you opt for the seated method, just ensure the patient has a comfy chair.

-• Make sure the patient is standing before you but with their back facing you.
+• Make sure the patient stands before you but with their back facing you.

 • Once the patient is in position, place one of your hands in the middle of the spine.

-• Then, use your other hand to grab either of the patient’s shoulders.
+• Then, use your other hand to grab either patient's shoulders.

-• Next, you will lead your patient to extension by pulling them back a bit by pushing the middle of the spine and pulling back on the shoulder.
+• Next, you will lead your patient to extension by pulling them back by pushing the middle of the spine and pulling back on the shoulder.
 Maintain the extension for three seconds.

 • Last, while the spine is extended and laterally flexed, you will rotate the spine by pulling the shoulder toward you.
 Make sure to maintain this position for three seconds.